-All of the grant disbursements, whether to a governmental or non-governmental recipient, are made by the State Comptroller's Office, pursuant to a voucher, and charged to a specific "object" of expenditure in the central accounting system.
-Recognizing the importance of developing program-related payment data for effective legislative oversight and analysis, the catalog is keyed to this grant object coding system.
+All of the disbursements, whether to a governmental or non-governmental recipient, are made by the State Comptroller's Office, pursuant to a voucher, and charged to a specific "object" of expenditure in the central accounting system.
+Recognizing the importance of developing program-related payment data for effective legislative oversight and analysis, the catalog is keyed to this object coding system.
 Although every effort has been made to properly associate the flow of funds between the various levels of government to the appropriate program, the user must exercise extreme caution when trying to manipulate the disbursement figures or compare them with appropriation or expenditure data from other sources.
-While the catalog attempts to reference all "grants to local government" which include monies paid to both governmental and nongovernmental recipients, some local aid amounts are not classified as grants and are paid as part of a State agency's operations.